7/22/2024

 Analyst, Cantor Fitzgerald

-Morning, thanks for taking my question.
-Most of the answers I've got two remaining.
-Can you clarify a comment you made earlier on user acquisition as a sensor of sales?
-I believe the comment was earlier last year, believe that 25 percent of sales was the appropriate level.
+Morning.
+Thanks for taking my question.
+Most have been answered, but I've just got two remaining.
+Can you clarify a comment you made earlier on user acquisition as a percentage of sales?
+I believe the comment was, earlier last year believed that 25% of sales was the appropriate level.
 However, now going forward, you believe that that level might be a couple of percentage points higher.
 Can you just clarify that?
-And I imagine that that is offset by the reasonably material gross margins gains that you've made.
-And does that leave still front as a higher, lower or the same in terms of structural underlying margin profile?
-And then the second question is, appreciate your comments on daily and monthly active users.
-But even if we look at monthly paying users, it's declined year over year in all seven quarters in a row.
-And the strategy monthly paying users after increasing in Q4 declined in Q1 and obviously declined by approximately 10 percent in Q2, with only strategy RPG action seeing consistent increases.
-So I guess the question there is, at what point do you believe that this will stabilize?
-Because that seems pretty central for organic growth to return on a sustainable basis.
-And are there any learnings you can take from what seems to be much better momentum in simulation RPG action and apply them elsewhere?
-Because the other two categories seem to have pretty precipitous paying user declines.
+And I imagine that that is offset by the reasonably material gross margin gains that you've made.
+And does that leave Stillfront as a higher, lower, or the same in terms of structural underlying margin profile?
+And then the second question is, I appreciate your comments on daily and monthly active users, but even if we look at monthly paying users, it's declined year over year in all seven quarters in a row.
+And the strategy monthly paying users after increasing in q4 declined in q1 and obviously declined by approximately 10 in q2 with only strategy rpg action seeing consistent increases so i guess the question there is at what point do you believe that this will stabilize because that seems pretty central for organic growth to return on a sustainable basis and are there any learnings you can take from what seems to be much better momentum in simulation RPG action and apply them elsewhere because the other two categories seem to have pretty precipitous paying user declines.
 Thank you.

 speaker